 Apart from domestic and international cooperation as a means to disseminate competition culture, CADE has spared no efforts to provide greater guidance on the benefits of competition.
 The publication of guidelines on gun-jumping, competition compliance, cease-and-desist agreements, leniency programmes and horizontal mergers is evidence of that.
-The guidelines not only reinforce transparency and legal certainty regarding the authority’s interpretation and understanding in competition enforcement but also contribute to the engagement of the business and legal communities in the development of competition policy in Brazil.
-By means of public consultations, citizens, companies and civil society organisations played an active role in the development of the guidelines in question, thus helping CADE to spread and consolidate fair competition practices.
+The guidelines not only reinforce transparency and legal certainty regarding the authority’s interpretation and understanding in competition enforcement but also contribute to the engagement of the business and legal communities in the development of competition policy in Brazil, since these documents are put into public consultations, allowing citizens, companies and civil society organisations to play an active role in the development of the guidelines in question.

 CADE has also organised a series of domestic events, targeting different audiences and addressing different matters.
-As one of the agency’s most remarkable advocacy initiatives, CADE’s national exchange programme (PinCADE) has recently reached 19 years since the first initiative was launched in 1999.
-The authority, in partnership with some of its stakeholders, offers undergraduate and postgraduate students the opportunity to experience the day-to-day work within the antitrust agency and provides courses on competition-related subjects.
+As an example, in 2018, CADE promoted an edition of the Global Seminar Series, aimed to discuss digital platforms in partnership with the American Bar Association.
+On the same line, one of the agency’s most remarkable advocacy initiatives, its national exchange programme has recently reached 20 years since the first initiative was launched in 1999.
+The authority, in partnership with some of its stakeholders, offers undergraduate and postgraduate students the opportunity to experience the day-to-day work within the antitrust agency, and provides courses on competition-related subjects.
 Since the beginning of the project, more than 400 students from all over Brazil have taken part in the initiative.
-Given its wide outreach capacity, this project is a fundamental tool in spreading competition culture.
+Given its wide outreach capacity, this project is a fundamental tool in spreading competition.

-In conclusion, CADE’s institutional improvements has enabled the authority to enhance the quality of its services.
+In conclusion, CADE’s institutional improvements have enabled the authority to enhance the quality of its services.
 There is a wide variety of objectives for the following years, which include assessing the effects of the digital economy on competition, strengthening cartel enforcement with an emphasis on public bids, continuing the good performance related to merger assessment and working on several fronts to foster competition.
-The challenges CADE faces today are those of a newly mature authority, which is striving to maintain the level of its achievements while aiming to constantly improve in all areas of its activities and in its relationship with its stakeholders, with a view to promoting a strong, consolidated, competition culture in Brazil through transparency, dialogue, efficiency and effective enforcement.
-The 2018 GCR Award for ‘Agency of the Year in the Americas’ and the rating as a four-star antitrust authority, according to GCR Rating Enforcement, are good signs that CADE is following the right path.
+The challenges CADE faces today are those of a newly mature authority, which is striving to maintain the level of its achievements while aiming to constantly improve in all areas of its activities and in its relationship with stakeholders, with a view to promoting a strong and consolidated competition culture in Brazil through transparency, dialogue, efficiency and effective enforcement.
+In 2018, CADE was awarded ‘Agency of the Year in the Americas’ by the Global Competition Review (GCR) and the rating as a four-star antitrust authority, according to GCR Rating Enforcement, good signs that CADE is following the right path.